NikoHacker1337/1740-2024-SWERve/README.md

 - [ ] Cordinate the software team and see who wants to help with software
 - [ ] Inform software team of structure and git and PID
 - [ ] Make sure they all have a solid understanding of the principles the code runs on ([see last year's repo](#last-year-repo))
+- [ ] Make sure everyone has a solid understanding of java
 - [ ] Cordinate tasks
 - [ ] Assign some sort of laptop system